 How to Remove WooCommerce Admin Menus

+Want to make WordPress easier to use?
+This post is brought to you by White Label for WordPress.
+Customize the WordPress admin and make life easier for you and your clients.
 Recently, WooCommerce has been updated with a lot of useful new admin features.
 There are improved dashboards, order screens, and items have been shifted to new places.
 For the most part, these are all welcome changes and additions to WooCommerce.
 The admin aspect of the world’s most popular e-commerce solution had become quite stale over the years.
 Unfortunately, these changes are not for everyone.
 Many store owners are looking for a way to remove WooCommerce admin menus that are new and unwanted.

 Thankfully, you can certainly remove these new menu items.
 In particular, the Analytics and Marketing options are the ones people find the most annoying.
 Removing these particular WooCommerce admin menus can clean up the interface a bit for you and make things easier to work with.

 You can try and hire someone to write some code to remove these menu items for you.
 They’ll need to either modify your theme, create a tiny custom plugin, or install a more complicated plugin that handles many different admin-level changes.
 Or you can try and do it on your own.
 We’ll show you how to handle this task by yourself.
-Then we’ll show you how to purchase our plugin for an easier solution that is much faster and less technical.

 How to Hide WooCommerce Admin Menus with Code